appsquickly/typhoon/README.md

 DI container for Objective-C. I admire Justin's work and moreover his personal integrity when he defended mine against the "talk-first, think-later (TM)" Twitter masses, despite having a competing solution)._

 So anyway, at the time Google/Guice brought that argument up, it was partially successful.
-Because, back then in 2008 we were still in the midst of a hangover after ___everyone___ had to have XML on their product sales-pitch in the early 2000s.
+Because, back then around 2008 we were still in the midst of a hangover after ___everyone___ had to have XML on their product sales-pitch in the early 2000s.
 (And the funny thing is, it's a little ironic that we were all seemingly unaware of being caught-up in the sebsequent ___annotation craze___ that followed!).
 The good old builder with a new hammer, looking for a nail